Attendance

 What might the impact of poor attendance be on your child?

 Research has shown that children who are not in school are the most vulnerable and are easily drawn into crime.
-Those children who play truant are more likely to offend than those that do not.
+Those children who play truant are more likely to offend than those who do not.
 The following graph shows the link between percentage attendance and GCSE outcomes.

 Being late for school reduces learning time.
 If your child is 5 minutes late every day they will miss three days of learning each year.
 If your child is 15 minutes late every day they will miss 2 weeks of learning each year.